Foreground effect on the $J$-factor estimation of ultra-faint dwarf spheroidal galaxies: Analysis

 with $\vFGj$, $\sigmaFGj$ ($j = 1,\,2,\,3$) being parameters of the distribution.
 Here we assume that the parameters $\sigmaFGj$ are independent of $R$ in contrast to the dispersion of the member star.
 The constant $C_{\text{FG}}$ denotes the normalization factor to satisfy $\int^{r_{\text{ROI}}}_{0}dR \int^{v_{\text{upper}}}_{v_{\text{lower}}} dv f_{\text{FG}}(v,R) = 1$.

 For the sake of the convergence of the mixed component fit, we constrain the parameters $\vFGj$, and $\sigmaFGj$ by using the data in the control region (i.e., the region in which the number of the member stars is negligible).
 In \KI, we deduce the foreground velocity distribution by using the data out of the region of the velocity cut and interpolate it to the signal region.
-For the UFD case, on the other hand, since the bulk velocities of these dSphs are not as large as that of classical dSphs, { the foreground estimation by using the control region in the velocity distribution } does not efficiently work.
-Instead, we define the control regions in the distribution of the spatial position by setting an annulus centred at each dSph galaxy from the radius of the signal region to the PFS threshold, $\theta = 0.65^\circ$.
-Here, the radii of the signal regions are chosen to be $2 r_{e},\,4 r_{e},\,4 r_{e}$, and $r_{e}$ for \UII, \Coma, \Seg, and \UI respectively, based on their half-light radii $r_e$.
+For the UFD case, on the other hand, since the bulk velocities of these dSphs are not as large as that of classical dSphs, the foreground estimation by using the control region in the velocity distribution does not efficiently work. {In the case of the classical dSphs considered in \KI, the bulk velocity of the member stars is largely different from the Milky Way stellar halo component, which makes the velocity cut work most efficiently.
+As Fig.\,\ref{fig:vDist} shows, on the contrary, the distribution of the foreground stars overlaps with the distribution peak of the UFD, hence the significant amount of the foreground stars contaminate the signal region, which prevent using the same method in \KI. }

+Instead, we define the control regions in the distribution of the spatial position by setting an annulus centred at each dSph galaxy from the radius of the signal region to the PFS threshold, $\theta = 0.65^\circ$. { For precise determination of the DM profile and increasing the value of the $J$-factor, we need to take a large signal region as possible, though the signal region must be included in PFS threshold and the range for the control region must be reserved. } Here, the radii of the signal regions are chosen to be $2 r_{e},\,4 r_{e},\,4 r_{e}$, and $r_{e}$ for \UII, \Coma, \Seg, and \UI respectively, based on their half-light radii $r_e$. { We should bear in mind that the radius of the signal region is not optimized.
+Instead, we tried to take the radius so that its angular diameter is about a half of FoV.}

 When we perform a fit to the control region, we take into account the effect of the thin and thick disc components of the foreground stars in addition to the halo component, because the disc components remain after surface gravity and metallicity cuts in case of UFDs.
 This contrasts to the case of classical dSphs, where the foreground stars mainly belong to the halo component after the naive cut.
 In order to represent the three foreground components we assume the foreground distribution can be expressed by a sum of three Gaussian functions.
 We first perform fits by the three Gaussian model for control region data on which colour-magnitude, $\imax$ and ROI cuts are imposed, and obtain the best-fitting values and standard deviations of each Gaussian.
 Then we perform secondary fits for the control region data with all naive cuts (colour-magnitude, $\imax$, ROI, surface gravity and [Fe/H]) imposed on, using the best-fitting Gaussians achieved in the first fit as the priors.
 Here we obtain the best-fitting values and standard deviations of $\vFGj$, $\sigmaFGj$, which are defined as $\vFGjo$, $\sigmaFGjo$, $d\vFGj$, and $d\sigmaFGj$ respectively.
 Finally we use this information as a prior for $\vFGj$, $\sigmaFGj$ by multiplying $ \prod_{j = 1,2,3} {\cal G}[\vFGj;\,\vFGjo,\,d\vFGj]\,{\cal G}[\sigmaFGj;\,\sigmaFGjo,\,d\sigmaFGj]$ to the likelihood function ${\cal L}$ in Eq.(\ref{eq:likeli}).